glottospace/glottospace/cran-comments.md

 Thanks again for your time and patience.
 This is a resubmission.

-There were no ERRORS or WARNINGS.

-There were three NOTES, all of which we've discussed before (misspelled words in description, number of dependencies, rnaturalearth package dependency)

 Below I respond to the issues you highlighted in your mail:

 * ISSUE: Please do not start the description with "This package", package name, title or similar.